-Remark 2.14.
-The result above says nothing about the uniqueness of the solution.
-However the following argument (also used in [2]) shows that any optimal solution (to both the primary and secondary optimisation problem in the proof of Theorem 2.13) will have the same barrier form: specifically, suppose that $(\tau^i)$ and $(\sigma^i)$ are both optimal.
-Define a new stopping rule which, at time 0, chooses either the stopping rule $(\tau^i)$ , or the stopping rule $(\sigma^i)$ , each with probability 1/2.
+Remark 4 The result above says nothing about the uniqueness of the solution.
+However the following argument (also used in [?]) shows that any optimal solution (to both the primary and secondary optimisation problem in the proof of Theorem ??) will have the same barrier form: specifically, suppose that (τ^i) and (σ^i) are both optimal.
+Define a new stopping rule which, at time 0, chooses either the stopping rule (τ^i) , or the stopping rule (σ^i) , each with probability 1/2.
 This stopping rule is also optimal (for both the primary and secondary rules), and the arguments above may be re-run to deduce the corresponding form of the optimal solution.

 In fact, a more involved argument would appear to give uniqueness of the resulting barrier among the class of all such solutions; the idea is to use a Loynes-style argument as before, but applied both to the barrier and the rate of stopping at the maximum.
-The difficulty here is to argue that any stopping times of the form given above are essentially equivalent to another stopping time which simply stops at the maximum according to some rate which will be dependent only on the choice of the lower barrier (that is, in the language above, $\mathbb{P}(H_x^i < \tau_i^ = \tau_i^{HP} \le H{x+\varepsilon}^i)$ is independent of the choice of $\tau_i^{HP}$ for any x and $\varepsilon > 0$ , where $H_x^i := \inf\{t \ge \tau{i-1}^{HP} : B_t \ge x\}$ .
+The difficulty here is to argue that any stopping times of the form given above are essentially equivalent to another stopping time which simply stops at the maximum according to some rate which will be dependent only on the choice of the lower barrier (that is, in the language above, $\mathbb{P}(H_x^i < \tau_i^ = \tau{i-1}^{HP} \leq H{x+\varepsilon}^i)$ is independent of the choice of τ_i^{HP} for any x and $\varepsilon > 0$, where $H_x^i := \inf\{t \geq \tau{i-1}^{HP} : B_t \geq x\}$.
 By identifying each of the possible optimisers with a canonical form of the optimiser, and using a Loynes-style argument which combines two stopping rules of the form above by taking the maximum of the left-barriers, and the fastest stopping rate of the rules, one can deduce that there is a unique sequence of barriers and stopping rate giving rise to an embedding of this form.
 We leave the details to the interested reader.

-Remark 2.15.
-We conclude by considering informally the 'Perkins'-type construction implied by our methods.
-Recall that in the single marginal case, where $B_0 = 0$ , the Perkins embedding simultaneously both maximises the law of the minimum, and minimises the law of the maximum.
+Remark 5 We conclude by considering informally the 'Perkins'-type construction implied by our methods.
+Recall that in the single marginal case, where $B_0 = 0$, the Perkins embedding simultaneously both maximises the law of the minimum, and minimises the law of the maximum.
 A slight variant of the methods above would suggest that one could adapt the arguments above to consider the optimiser which has the same primary objective as above, and also then aims to minimise the law of the minimum.
-In this case the arguments may be run to give stopping regions (for each marginal) which are barriers in the sense that it is the first hitting time of a left-barrier $\mathcal{R}$ which is left-closed in the sense that if (for a fixed x) a path with $\overline{f_s} = m, \underline{f_s} = j$ is stopped, then so too are all paths with $\overline{g_s} = m', \underline{g_s} = j'$ , where $(m', -j') < (\overline{m}, -j)$ and < denotes the lexicographical ordering.
+In this case the arguments may be run to give stopping regions (for each marginal) which are barriers in the sense that it is the first hitting time of a left-barrier \mathcal{R} which is left-closed in the sense that if (for a fixed x) a path with $\overline{f}s = m$, $\underline{f}s = j$ is stopped, then so too are all paths with $\overline{g}s = m'$, $\underline{g}s = j'$, where (m', -j') < (m, -j) and < denotes the lexicographical ordering.
 With this definition, the general outline argument given above can proceed as usual, however we do not do this here since the final stage of the argument - showing that the closed and open hitting times of such a region are equal - would appear to be much more subtle than previous examples, and so we leave this as an open problem for future work.